Thom52/Higher-or-Lower/README.md

 **Higher or Lower function**

   - The main area of user interaction on the page.
-User either selects the higher or lower button depending on the current number on the dice.
+The user either selects the higher or lower button, depending on the current number on the die.

   - The game then rolls another dice and will inform you if you were correct or incorrect.